 Learning about PEI's road signs and rules of the road doesn't have to be difficult.
 Use our free PEI Class 7 practice test series to help you study for your Instruction Driver’s Permit (Class 7 drivers licence).
 You'll gain a deeper understanding of Prince Edward Island's road & traffic signs, and the rules of road safety for a lifetime of safer driving.

-These PEI class 7 practice test sets have been designed in conjunction with the Prince Edward Island Driver's Handbook (also available in, or French, Chinese or Arabic), to help new drivers in PEI study for the official Class 7 licence or Instruction Driver’s Permit (also sometimes called a Beginner’s Permit).
-The ICanDrive.ca series of PEI Class 7 practice test sets are absolutely free to use, and can be practiced as many times as you want to help you study.
-The practice exams can also be an excellent "refresh" that you can use just before the actual test.
-We believe that one of the best ways to quickly and easily build your driving knowledge is to use these PEI Class 7 practice test sets until you consistently get a passing grade on all of the road signs and road rules quizzes.
+These PEI class 7 practice test sets have been designed in conjunction with the Prince Edward Island Driver's Handbook (also available in French, Chinese or Arabic), to help new drivers in PEI study for the official Class 7 licence or Instruction Driver’s Permit (also sometimes called a Beginner’s Permit).
+An Instruction Driver’s Permit is stage 1 of the PEI Graduated Driver's License program.
+The icandrive.ca series of PEI Class 7 practice test sets are absolutely free to use as many times as you want to help you study.
+The practice exams can also be an excellent "refresh" that you can use just before the actual Beginner’s Permit test.
+We believe that one of the best ways to quickly and easily build your driving knowledge is to use these PEI Class 7 practice test sets until you consistently get a passing grade on all of the road signs and road rules quizzes and do well on the practice exams.
+If your eventual goal is to get through the PEI Graduated Motorcycle License program, we invite you to use our PEI motorcycle practice test series as well.

 Become a PEI Road Signs expert with our PEI traffic signs test practice series